 Challah It Forward — Storyteller Daniel Barash and his daughter Aviva build community and spread good cheer one loaf of bread at a time.
 The film is an official selection of the Green Bay and Near Nazareth film festivals.
 View trailer.

 Homage to Charleston — When words fail us… A response to the South Carolina tragedy, June 16, 2015.
 View video.

 It’s About the Kids — In tribute to their departed principal, high school grads launch a campaign to create a college scholarship fund for less-privileged students.
 View video.

 Last Seder? — Filmmaker Marc Kornblatt, bringing his camera along, goes home to spend Passover with his parents, wondering about their health and his own future.
 This short documentary is an official selection of the Wisconsin, Julien Dubuqe, North by Midwest and Golden Door film festivals.

-Dostoevsky Behind Bars — A 2015 Media For a Just Society Award finalist this full-length documentary features graduate students who study literature with prison inmates.
-A Wisconsin Film Festival Golden Badger Award winner, it is also an official selection of the Louisville, (In)Justice for All, Kansas, and Philadelphia Independent film festivals, among others.
+Dostoevsky Behind Bars — A 2015 Media For a Just Society Award finalist, this full-length documentary features graduate students who study literature with prison inmates.
+Winner of a Wisconsin Film Festival Golden Badger Award, it is also an official selection of the Louisville, (In)Justice for All, Kansas, Oneota, Julien Dubuque, Beloit, and Philadelphia Independent film festivals, among others.
 To purchase, go to contact page.